 Here are a few meal ideas:

-- 2 rotis with dal, a bowl of curd and any vegetable curry like mix veg, kofta, paneer and other vegetables.
+- 2 rotis with dal, a bowl of curd and chicken or vegetable curry like mix veg, kofta, paneer and other vegetables. –

-- Any rice dish like jeera and pea rice, vegetable rice, khichdi or lemon rice with raita or plain curd rice.
+- Any rice dish like chicken/egg or jeera and pea rice, vegetable rice, khichdi or lemon rice with raita or plain curd rice.

-- 1 bowl of chicken curry with roti and rice.
+- 1 bowl of chicken curry with vegetables, roti and rice.

 It is common to have frequent hunger pangs when you are pregnant.
 You have a life growing within you and your body is working day and night.
 You will definitely require more energy and hence more food.
 So, you should make it a habit to eat small frequent meals rather than 3 big meals.
 Here are some snack ideas for the evening.